 The Americans opened a wartime hospital at King's Hill in 1942 to care for both American servicemen and German prisoners of war.

-There is a War Memorial at Carr Bank Park that includes names the of men killed in the Korean war as well as relatives of L/Sgt David GREENHALGH and Pte Damian WRIGHT, who both died in Afghanistan.
+There is a War Memorial at Carr Bank Park that includes names the of men killed in the Korean war as well as relatives of L/Sgt David GREENHALGH (of Ilkeston, Derbyshire) and Pte Damian WRIGHT (from Mansfield), who both died in Afghanistan.